JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Luz_y_Vida_Online_2024_09.md

 Bulletin of the Urantia Association of Spain

-Light and Life — September 2024
+Light and Life — October 2024

 ## In this issue

-- Editorial – September 2024 — M. José Sánchez Santamaría
+- Editorial – October 2024 — M. José Sánchez Santamaría
 - Jobs – our recommendations of the month
 - History and teachings: Chronicle of the life of Jesus
 - Urantia Book Children's Guide: Jesus at Age 21